Mahdi8558/Maze-Solving-Robot/README.md

 #micro_mouse

-We are a four member engineering team developiing an autonomous Micromouse robot capable of exploring and solving a maze efficiently.
+We are a four member engineering team developing an autonomous Micromouse robot capable of exploring and solving a maze efficiently.
 Our micro mouse called "" will compute the shortest path to the center and performs an optimized speed run.

 **Team Participants: Mahdi Gholami , Arshia Adinepour ,  Amirali Samardeh  , Alireza Roostaei **